shivangjhalani/airport-sim/README.md

 1. Keep the code modular, the project is structured such that it forces you to keep it modular.
 Since the tasks are divided b/w groups, modularity is necessary to put the whole program together.
 2. Create a folder in the `modules` directory with your team number and module name. _Eg: If you are working on check in, and your team number is 3, make a folder named `3-checkin`_.
 3. In your module folder, create a file named `checkin.c`, `checkin.h`.
 The `checkin.c` can have multiple functions but all those functions must be used inside a `checkin()` function.
 Imagine the `checkin()` fucntion to be the `main()` function of your modukle.
-4. All variable names must be `camelCase`, and all function names should be in `snake_case`.
+4. All variable names must be `snake_case`, and all function names should be in `camelCase`.

 ### Getting started